godspeedsystems/gs-documentation/docs/microservices-framework/guide/get-started.md

 ### Video Tutorial - Longer and in depth

-**A walkthough on a meta-framework project with Loan Origination System example**
+**Walkthrough the Loan Origination System project made using our meta framework**
 <div style={{ margin: '20px auto', textAlign: 'center' }}>
   <iframe width="560" height="315" src="https://www.youtube.com/embed/BTPHPoI3dh0" frameBorder="0" allowFullScreen></iframe>
 </div>

 ### For any help
-Try running in the below command line to see available Godspeed commands.
+Try the below command line which will show you the commands that can be used in the godspeed framework.
 Refer [the full CLI spec](/docs/microservices-framework/CLI.md) for more information, including [how to add plugins for eventsources and datasources](../CLI#plugin)

 ```bash